gerrysaporito/weatherly/README.md

 ## Introduction 🎩

 This is an api that allows users to query weather data from [openweathermap.org](http://api.openweathermap.org/).

-### Notes 🖍

-This api is run on a free heroku server so the first request will take a few seconds to load (Heroku has to start up the server)
+**This api is run on a free heroku server so the first request will take a few seconds to load (Heroku has to start up the server).**

 ## Description 📝